kivy/kivy/doc/sources/guide2/graphics.rst

 Manipulating instructions
 -------------------------

-Sometime, you want to update or remove the instructions you added to an canvas, this can be done in various ways depending on your needs:
+Sometime, you want to update or remove the instructions you added to a canvas, this can be done in various ways depending on your needs:

 You can keep a reference to your instruction and update them::